dylanpdx/SM64Mus/README.md

 ## Easy conversion of MIDI to .m64 for SM64 romhacking

 A quick tool I put together to make sm64 music making easier.
-Keep in mind the code isn't the best due to putting this together in a short amount of time.
-PRs are welcome!
+Keep in mind the code isn't the best due to putting this together in a short amount of time for personal use.
+There's also quite a few of bugs.

+I don't have much time to be working on the project, but PRs are welcome!

 Libraries/Projects used: